Kennedy Agyapong: Privileges Committee hearing postponed

 "And I read, after a meeting a member of the Committee Mr Samson Ahi told journalists that the Committee had determined that there was merit in the complaint.
 Mr Speaker, when you bring a matter before a Committee for determination, you do not go outside the Committee's remit to broadcast to the world that you have found evidence prima facie to indict the respondent.

 "Mr Speaker as we speak, there is no report properly laid before the house for the plenary to determine whether or not a prima facie case has been determined.
-Therefore, we contend that these members including the complainant having granted
+Therefore, we contend that these members including the complainant having granted to the press have injured the reputation of the Honourable Kennedy Agyapong and have further prejudiced the outcome of the hearing which is before you today.

 "We accordingly submit that considering all these the said members since they have not had reason to question the publication by Graphic (Daily Graphic newspaper), they should recuse themselves from the proceedings else the likelihood of bias becomes of grave concern to us.
 Because they have already predetermined what they think is meritorious and that they have already gotten the media to think in one way or the other against the respondent."